oddbit/flutter_facebook_app_events/README.md

 [report an issue](https://github.com/oddbit/flutter_facebook_app_events/issues)
 if you find anything that is not working according to official documentation.

+## Getting involved
+First of all, thank you for even considering to get involved.
+You are a real super :star:  and we :heart:  you!

+Please do not use the Github issues for discussions or questions about usage.
+Send an email to opensource@oddbit.id if you have a great idea or something that that can't be helped by the community.

+Try asking the community on [StackOverflow](https://stackoverflow.com/search?q=facebook+app+events+flutter) if it is general questions on how to use either the Facebook App Events as a reporting tool itself or even on how to use this plugin.

 ## Facebook Analytics

 The events that your app is reporting will appear in Facebook Analytics for apps.
 You can read more about how to configure your dashboard and best